-That $x_i$ is invertible in $p_i\mathcal Mp_i$ entails $p_i=f_i(x)\in {\rm C}^{\ast}(x)$ for $1\leq i \leq n$.
-Moreover, $x_i=p_i x p_i$ belongs to ${\rm C}^{\ast}(x)$ for $1\leq i \leq n$.
+That $x_i$ is invertible in $p_i\mathcal Mp_i$ entails $p_i=f_i(x)\in C^* (x)$ for $1\leq i \leq n$.
+Moreover, $x_i=p_i x p_i$ belongs to $ C^* (x)$ for $1\leq i \leq n$.
 This completes the proof. \end{proof}

-\section{A characterization of Property \texorpdfstring{$\Gamma$} \ \ for type \texorpdfstring{${\rm II}_1$}\ \ factors}
+\section{A characterization of property \texorpdfstring{$\Gamma$} \ \ for type \texorpdfstring{${\rm II}_1$}\ \ factors}

 Let $\mathcal M$ be a type ${\rm II}_1$ factor with trace $\tau$.
 It is an open question whether a type ${\rm II}_1$ factor with separable predual is generated by a single operator.
-When $\mathcal M$ is singly generated, the following Theorem \ref{thm3.1} is a direct consequence of the definition of Property $\Gamma$.
-The main goal of this section is to provide an equivalent characterization of Property $\Gamma$ for type ${\rm II}_1$ factors without the assumption on cardinality of generators.
+When $\mathcal M$ is singly generated, the following Theorem \ref{thm3.1} is a direct consequence of the definition of property $\Gamma$.
+The main goal of this section is to provide an equivalent characterization of property $\Gamma$ for type ${\rm II}_1$ factors without the assumption on the cardinality of generators.

 \begin{theorem} Let $\mathcal M$ be a type ${\rm II}_1$ factor with trace $\tau$.
-Then $\mathcal M$ has Property $\Gamma$ if and only if, for any element $x$ in $\mathcal M$ and any $\epsilon>0$, there exists a unitary element $u$ in $\mathcal M$ such that $\tau(u)=0$ and $\|[x, u]\|_2\le \epsilon$. \end{theorem}
+Then $\mathcal M$ has property $\Gamma$ if and only if, for any element $x$ in $\mathcal M$ and any $\varepsilon>0$, there exists a unitary element $u$ in $\mathcal M$ such that $\tau(u)=0$ and $\|[x, u]\|_2\le \varepsilon$. \end{theorem}

-The proof of Theorem \ref{thm3.1} is postponed after a few technical lemmas.
-We start with a definition of support of an operator with respect to a family of mutually orthogonal projections.
+The proof of Theorem \ref{thm3.1} is postponed until after a few technical lemmas.
+We start with a definition of the support of an operator with respect to a family of mutually orthogonal projections.

 \begin{definition} Let $x\in \M$ and $\{p_i\}_{i=1}^k\subseteq\M$ be a family of mutually orthogonal equivalent projections with $p_1+\cdots + p_k=I$.
 Define

 \end{definition}

 \begin{lemma} Let $k\in\mathbb N$.
 Suppose that $\mathcal A$ is a type ${\rm I}_k$ subfactor of $\mathcal M$ and $\{e_{ij}\}_{i,j=1}^k$ is a system of matrix units of $\mathcal A$.
 Let $q_1$ be a projection in $\mathcal M$.